-In a three-part post we are looking at the role of metrics in demonstrating the value of RM, specifically in organizations that have implemented an electronic records management system.
+In a three-part post we are looking at the role of metrics in demonstrating the value of records and information management, specifically in organizations that have implemented an electronic records management system.
 In our final post today we focus on important EDRMS metrics that every organization should monitor.

 In our last post we outlined a process to help you arrive at the best metrics to track the success of your records management program.
 As we pointed out, each organization has unique goals and therefore requires a unique set of metrics to measure the value of its RM program.

 However, no matter what your unique goals may be, there are several categories of metrics that every organization should monitor if they are using an Electronic Document and Records Management System (EDRMS).
 Two of these categories relate to the EDRMS itself, showing you how it is performing and how it is being used.
 The third category consists of system-generated business intelligence that you can use to further optimize your RM program and EDRMS investment.

 Three things to measure with EDRMS:

 - EDRMS System Performance System performance metrics tell you if your EDRMS is operating at top efficiency in helping you achieve your RM goals.
 What percentage of time is it online?
 Is it helping users complete their tasks quickly?
 To answer these questions, your performance metrics should include system uptime, average time-to-recover after a crash, and response times for common tasks.
 These metrics are usually readily available, since most IT departments will track these as a matter of course for all of the company’s software applications.
 Reviewing these metrics on a regular basis will help you spot problems that may be hampering productivity and negatively affecting employee adoption of the EDRMS.